denten-books/plain-text/4-simulation.md

 creation of bookcase metaphors involves "the creation of appropriate links to the actual online book/bookshelf/bookcase."
 The "book metaphor" ultimately "provides an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].

-Similarly, the influential product design firm IDEO worked with Xerox on improving company's file manager shell PC Catalog, later renamed to TabWorks.
+Another metaphor machine can be found in the collaboration between the influential product design firm IDEO and Xerox.
+The two worked on an early file manager shell PC Catalog, later renamed to TabWorks.
 In describing the design process, IDEO developers wrote about defining "key elements of the metaphor" contained in the image of "tabs" and "catalogs."
 "The book *cover*," they wrote, "opened to display three *rings* binding a set of divider *tabs*,